ankit-rathi/Data-AI-Visual-Notebook/chapters/10_Decision_Design.md

 * By defining decision points, comparing alternatives, and establishing thresholds, organizations ensure that predictions consistently influence actions.
 * Effective decision design therefore transforms predictive models into **practical decision systems that shape real-world outcomes**.

-The next chapter explores how these decisions trigger **actions within operational systems**, completing the transition from intelligence to real-world intervention.
+**Transition to the Next Chapter**

+Designing decisions clarifies what choices must be made and how intelligence can support them.
+However, these decision processes must ultimately operate within real systems that execute actions.
+The next chapter examines operational decision systems that embed intelligence directly into business operations.

 ---